 Corporate actions

-You don’t need to know the specifics of any of the following, but these are the types of corporate actions that could be referenced on the exam (none of which are offers or sales):
+You don’t need the details of each item below, but these are the corporate actions that could be referenced on the exam (none of which are offers or sales):

 Sign up for free to take 8 quiz questions on this topic